ribeaud/SWA/lectures/3/readme.md

 New features getting added to the software component, should NOT have to modify existing code or binary code.

 ### Open For extension
-A software component should extendable to add a new feature or to add a new behavior to it.
+A software component should be extendable to add a new feature/behavior to it.
 ]
 ???
 - Extension: Extending the _behavior_ of a module.